tensorflow/models/research/slim/README.md

 # Training a model from scratch.
 <a id='Training'></a>

-We provide an easy way to train a model from scratch using any slim dataset.
+We provide an easy way to train a model from scratch using any TF-Slim dataset.
-The following example demonstrates how to train Inception-V3 using the default parameters on the ImageNet dataset.
+The following example demonstrates how to train Inception V3 using the default parameters on the ImageNet dataset.

 ```shell